 Indeed, caste features prominently in these stories.
 If Dona Lavinia is contemptuous of Shudra Christians, in the House Husband, the Fonsecas reject a groom from the Chardo caste in favour of a Brahmin, because “blood is above money.”

-The widow in The Decline is appalled that the ‘mundcars’ who work their land would dare to sit on chairs at the wake of the ‘bhatcar’ matriarch, her reservations as much about class as they were about caste, while Bhatcar Dias cannot believe that the lower caste performers of the titular Tiatr would not think to save a seat for him.
+The widow in The Decline is appalled that the ‘mundcars’ who work their land would dare to sit on chairs in the wake of the ‘bhatcar’ matriarch, her reservations as much about class as they were about caste, while Bhatcar Dias cannot believe that the lower caste performers of the titular Tiatr would not think to save a seat for him.
 Not even the Europeans are exempt from the caste system – in Hope, Mitzi the upper caste Catholic remarks that she would “rather marry a Shudra than a paclo” (European), even if she does enjoy dancing with them at the club.

 It is strikingly real how Devi’s characters’ interactions with one another are almost always determined by their identities.
 Society and rigid caste rules determine whom one can love, as we see in The Cure, Padmini and Fidelity.
 It defines friendships and everyday social engagements –Eucaristino says Devi, is “so esteemed by his colleagues that he even had a few Hindu friends, something quite rare for descendentes” (descendent of Europeans in Goa.)